 Develop and improve practical skills that will assist in independence for learning, working and living, enabling you to take a more active role in employment and the community.

-The two year New Zealand Certificate in Skills for Living (including strand in Skills for Working) programme provides vocational and community skills for people who require intensive support with their learning.
+The two year NZ Certificate in Skills for Living (including strand in Skills for Working) programme provides vocational and community skills for people who require intensive support with their learning.